top of page

 Appendix 1P; Stages of Sustained Change

 Researcher Michael Ungar applied Psychologist Kurt Lewin’s theory on change.
-He said that to maintain new habits, you need the skill of resiliency and concluded that the key to sustain your desired personal change is a
+He said that to maintain new habits, you need the skill of resiliency and concluded that the key to sustaining your desired personal change is a

 supportive social environment.
-(The motivation to kick start the change was psychological, but the lasting sustainability came with a supportive social group.)
+(The motivation to kick start the change was psychological, but the lasting sustainability comes with a supportive social group.)
 Unger agreed with fellow researcher Lewin when he said, “how a people behave is a function of their interaction with their environments” (2008 p 8).

 2